valetivivek/JobScoop/Sprint-2/Sprint2.md

 ### Frontend Unit Tests

-This section includes the end-to-end tests written in Cypress to validate the core functionalities of the web application.
-The tests are organized into four main suites:
+This section includes both the React component unit tests and the Cypress end-to-end tests for the web application.

-#### 1. Login Tests
+#### A. React Component Unit Tests

-- **Purpose:** Verify the login process, including form field validations, successful authentication, error handling, and logout functionality.
+These tests verify individual component behavior:

-- **Key Tests:**
+- **Signup Component Tests:**
-  - **Unit Tests:** Check that the email and password input fields exist, are visible, and have the correct attributes.
-Also, ensure the login button is initially disabled.
+  - Renders form elements (Name, Email, Password, Confirm Password) and displays the JOBSCOOP title.
-  - **Integration Tests:**
+  - Initially disables the Signup button until valid inputs are provided.
-    - Simulate a successful login by mocking the API response (returning a token) and verifying navigation to the home page.
+  - Validates email format and displays an error for invalid input.
-    - Validate error messages when incorrect credentials are provided.
+  - Shows a tooltip for password requirements on focus.
-    - Ensure form validations work properly (e.g., required fields, prevention of multiple submissions).
+  - Checks for password mismatch (clearing password fields and displaying an error if passwords do not match).
-    - Simulate logout by clicking the logout icon and checking that the user is redirected back to the login page.
+  - Enables the Signup button with valid inputs; on successful API response, shows a success alert and navigates to the login page, while on failure, displays an error alert and clears passwords.

-#### 2. Password Reset Tests
+  - Also validates various password criteria (uppercase, lowercase, numeric, and special character).

-- **Purpose:** Ensure that the multi-step password reset flow functions correctly.
+- **Password Reset Component Tests:**
-- **Key Tests:**
+  - Renders the reset form with a stepper indicating "Enter Email," "Verify Code," and "Reset Password" steps.
-  - Verify that the password reset form renders correctly with its stepper (Email, Verify Code, Reset Password).
+  - Validates email input (disabling/enabling the Next button based on format) and handles API responses for email submission.
-  - Check that valid emails enable the "Next" button and that invalid formats trigger error messages.
+  - Transitions to the verification step upon successful email submission; displays errors and clears input on failure.
-  - Test the progression from email submission to verification code entry, including handling invalid codes.
+  - Validates the verification code length and button state, then moves to the password reset fields upon successful code verification; otherwise, shows an error alert.
-  - Validate the password reset step, including password matching and adherence to complexity requirements.
+  - Validates new password requirements ensuring both password fields match; a successful reset triggers the API call and redirects to the login page, while a failure displays an error.

-  - Confirm that a successful password reset redirects the user back to the login page.
+- **Login Component Tests:**

-#### 3. Signup Tests
+  - Renders the login form with Email, Password fields, and navigation links for Signup and Password Reset.
-- **Purpose:** Validate the signup process, ensuring proper input validations and user feedback.
+  - Initially disables the Login button until valid credentials are entered.
-- **Key Tests:**
+  - Validates the email format (displaying an error for invalid input).
-  - Confirm that all necessary signup form fields (name, email, password, confirm password) are rendered and validated.
+  - On successful login, calls the login function, sets local storage, and navigates to Home; on failure, displays an error alert and clears the inputs.
-  - Ensure the signup button remains disabled until valid inputs are provided.
+  - Also verifies that clicking on Signup or Forgot Password navigates to the corresponding pages and that an already logged-in user is redirected to Home.
-  - Test various password requirements (e.g., presence of uppercase, lowercase, numbers, and special characters) and error handling for password mismatches.
+  - Includes tests to ensure error snackbars can be dismissed.

-  - Simulate a successful signup with mocked API responses and verify redirection to the login page.
+#### B. Cypress End-to-End Tests

-  - Check for appropriate error messages when signup fails and validate tooltips for password requirements.
+These tests validate full user flows:

-#### 4. Subscription Tests
+- **Login Tests:**
-- **Purpose:** Test the subscription management features including adding, modifying, and deleting subscriptions.
+  - Verify form field validations, successful login with a mocked API response (token retrieval), error handling for incorrect credentials, and logout functionality.
-- **Key Tests:**
+- **Password Reset Tests:**
-  - Start with a login process to access the subscriptions page.
+  - Ensure the multi-step password reset flow functions correctly—from email submission to code verification and final password reset—handling errors at each step.
-  - **Adding Subscriptions:** Fill in details (company name, career links, and job roles) and verify successful saving.
+- **Signup Tests:**
-  - **Modifying Subscriptions:** Update existing subscription data (e.g., company name changes and adding new roles) and ensure changes are saved.
+  - Validate that the signup process includes proper input validations and user feedback, with navigation to the login page on success.
-  - **Deleting Subscriptions:** Test deletion of subscriptions and verify confirmation messages.
+- **Subscription Tests:**
-  - Validate that the subscription form enforces required field validations and displays appropriate error messages.
+  - Test the subscription management features (adding, modifying, and deleting subscriptions) following a login, with all API calls appropriately intercepted and validated.

 **Running the Tests**

-To execute these tests, ensure you have Cypress installed.
+To execute the Cypress tests, ensure you have Cypress installed.
 You can run the tests in interactive mode:

 ```bash
 npx cypress open